tatumio/tatum-php/docs/Api/EthereumApi.md

 ### Description

-Send Ethereum / ERC20 from account to account
+Send ETH or fungible tokens (ERC-20) from account to account

 TransferEthBlockchainKMS operation